-- Timing: All games will consist of two (2) 23-minute running time halves with a five-minute half-time.
-The clock will stop in the last minute of each half, unless there is a 10-goal differential, in which case running time will continue.
-Penalty time will also be running time.
+- Timing: All games will consist of four (4) 12-minute stopped time quarters.
+The clock will stop in the last minute of each half, unless there is a 5-goal differential, in which case running time will continue.
+Penalty time will also be stopped time.
 Yellow cards are non-releasable 1-minute fouls.
 Any player receiving (2) yellow cards in one game will be removed from that game.
 A player receiving a red card will serve a 2-minute, non-releasable penalty, will be removed from that game, and potentially their next game. *Note – game duration and halftime may be shortened by the mutual agreement of participating teams.
 Also, at the discretion of the tournament organizers, game times may be shortened due to inclement weather, or to keep the tournament on schedule.
 Officials may stop time at their discretion.

 - Overtime: Sudden victory overtime will follow the completion of a tied game after a 3-minute break; sudden victory periods will be 3 minutes of running time.

 - Delay of Game: Teams may be assessed a delay of game penalty if not ready to begin play at the scheduled time; games may be shortened at the discretion of the organizers to keep game times on schedule.

 - Weather Delay: If a weather-related evacuation occurs during the 1st half, teams will return to play the 2nd half of the game, weather permitting.
 If the evacuation occurs during the second half, the game MAY pick-up where it left off (weather permitting), OR the game MAY be terminated, and the score recorded as is.
 If the score differential is equal to or greater than 6, regardless of time remaining, the game may be terminated.